ultimape/garden/weeds/write-drafts/longform/virtual-assistant-needs.md

 #### 3.3 What help here might look like

 This is where adaptivity is essential.
 Having someone pay attention / ask if my forgetfulness is driven by memory or driven by obsessiveness is important.
 A reminder tool can't make that decision and so can't choose the best course of action.
+I may not even remember to make this distinction myself (without prompting) due to how this is internally experienced.

 I don't have a good sense of how to describe the nuance well here, but I know I specifically *don't* want to have reminders during these states because having all my attention focused on the task at hand is actually good.
 If I'm hyper-focused on something, want to be able to keep doing that ['deep work'](https://www.amazon.com/dp/B013UWFM52/) and take advantage of the intensity while it occurs.